chda6313/SemesterProject/README.md

 [Link to agar.io](http://agar.io/)

-**Vision Statement:** A game that is both educational to develop and fun to play. *With added fiber*
+**Vision Statement:** A game that is both educational to develop and fun to play. *With added fiber!!!!*

+**Motivation:** We wanted to gain some practical knowledge not in only in games, but also web networking and potentially apps.

+**Risks:**
+* None of us knew eachother prior to the project/this semester
+* Lack of availability for some resources (specifically a dedicated web server)
+* None of us have huge amounts of experience with JavaScript or HTML
+* None of us have experience with graphics